aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/3000-create-construct-lib-pipeline-code.md

 npm install -g typescript
 {{</highlight>}}

-Now create a new folder called `pipeline` within the `/construct-lib-repo` directory.
+Next, we'll create a new folder called `pipeline` within the `/construct-lib-repo` directory.
 This will contain all the pipeline infrastructure.
-Then initialize a CDK Typescript application project.
+Then we'll initialize a CDK Typescript application project.

 {{<highlight bash>}}
 mkdir pipeline